barkhaaroraa/fall_detection_DL/README.md

 ### Fall Detection Algorithm:
 The system periodically checks the previous coordinates of the shoulders of the person in the frame, typically every 4 seconds.
 If there is a significant drop in the height of the shoulders, it indicates a potential fall.

+### Face Detection:
+Facial recognition using the facial_recognition library helps identify individuals in the video.
+This information is then used to retrieve contextual data from the integrated database about the person who has fallen.

 ### Alert Triggering:
-When a fall is detected, the system prints "Fall Detected".
-Further improvements could involve integrating the system with emergency helplines or healthcare agencies to provide immediate assistance, especially for elderly individuals or patients with medical vulnerabilities.
+When a fall is detected, the system prints "Fall Detected" and retrieves relevant information about the individual from the database.
+This information includes medical history, emergency contact details, and specific care instructions.

+### Integration with Healthcare Authorities and Guardians:
+The database contains comprehensive information about the individuals being monitored, securely storing their medical history and emergency contact details.
+Healthcare authorities and guardians receive immediate notifications via Telegram with detailed information about the incident, enabling them to initiate a timely response.
+Healthcare authorities coordinate assistance efforts based on the information provided, dispatching appropriate medical personnel or emergency responders to the location.